Our Board of Directors

 Keele Region - NSW Central Coast & Hunter

 Mr Loades is Chairman of the Hunter Medical Research Institute Foundation and is a Director of Hunter Medical Research Institute.
-He is a former Director and President of the Hunter Business Chamber, a former Director of Hunter Region SLSA Helicopter Rescue Service Limited, a former Board Member of Hunter Tourism and a Life Member and past-President of Nobbys Surf Life Saving Club.
+He is a former Director and President of Hunter Business Chamber, a former Board Member of Hunter Tourism and a Life Member, past President of Nobbys Surf Life Saving Club and former director of the Hunter Region SLSA Helicopter Rescue Service Limited.

 |Mr DR (David) Bentham OAM